JoeLumbley/Audio-Playback-CS/README.md

  **Accessing the Resource in Code**:
    - You can access the added MP3 file in your code using the following syntax:
      ```csharp

-     byte[] audioData = Resource1.yourMp3FileName; // Replace 'yourMp3FileName' with the name of your MP3 file
+     // Replace 'CashCollected' with the name of your MP3 file
+     CreateFileFromResource(filePath, Audio_Playback_CS.Resource1.CashCollected);

      ```

  **Save Changes**: